LukeberryPi/blog/src/articles/everything-i-do-with-raycast.md

 - `Next Song` `⌥` `]`
 - `Previous Song` `⌥` `[`

 .
 You may ask: "Why not use the dedicated media controls (F7, F8, F9) on the MacBook?
 Because if you're watching a youtube video, that's what they will control.
 It varies depending on what you're playing.
-[Download](#)
+[Download it](#)

 ### Google Translate

 > `Quick Translate` `Alias: t`

-Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly [Download](#)
+Type in one language [EN, PT, ES, IT, FR] and receive translations in all languages instantly [Download it](#)

 ### Toothpick

 > `Manage Bluetooth Connections` `⌥` `B`

 Connect/disconnect from your Bluetooth devices.
-[Download](#)
+[Download it](#)

 ### Image Tools

 Compress and convert images.
 Useful for converting that photo you AirDropped to PNG.
-[Download](#)
+[Download it](#)

 ## Surprising

 Extensions I didn't expect to exist and I use frequently.
-[Download](#)
+[Download it](#)

 ### Change Case

 What a gem.
 Change case reads your selected text and replaces it with changed casing: UPPERCASE, lowercase, kebab-case.
 You name it.
-[Download](#)
+[Download it](#)

 ### Unsplash

 > `Search Images` `⌥` `U`

 Download and copy images the biggest stock photo archive in the internet.
-[Download](#)
+[Download it](#)

 ## Quirky